 - Medium: 0.025 kgm2

-The average first-time user typically starts with one heavy flywheel for upper body exercises and two heavy for the lower body.
+The average first-time user typically starts with one large flywheel for most exercises.

 The medium and light flywheels can be used both on their own for high-speed exercises and weaker individuals (such as for rehabilitation), but they can also be used to fine-tune the inertia at higher loads.